top of page

 So you know how to weave and need a loom to work on... this is for you.

-Rent one of the Lost Art looms and weave to your heart's content at the studio.
-Weave during regular open studio times (Friday night and Saturday afternoon), during any other scheduled Lost Art workshop or by mutually agreed up on times.
-Incudes use of all weaving related tools (yarn not included).
+Reserve one of the Lost Art looms and weave to your heart's content at the studio.
+Weave during regular open studio times or by mutually agreed up on times.

 Loom time cost for one month - $100 ($25/week)